Have questions? We're here.

 Let's Go: Scenic Bavarian River Biking

 Set off on an invigorating bike ride from Engelhartszell to Passau, led by an experienced professional bike guide.
 Wind your way through the lovely countryside, along the Danube’s right side, into the picturesque Danube Valley.
-These particular landscapes are some of the most beautiful in all of Europe—characterized by expansive vineyards, tree-lined slopes, and castle-dotted hillsides—and seamlessly blend the region’s cultural, historical, and natural components together.
-Pedal onwards toward Passau, past more charming villages, meadows, and orchards, rounding out your trip in Passau’s Old Town.
+These particular landscapes are some of the most beautiful in all of Europe—characterized by expansive vineyards, tree-lined slopes, and castle-dotted hillsides—and seamlessly blend the region’s cultural, historical and natural components together.
+Pedal onwards toward Passau, past more charming villages, meadows and orchards, rounding out your trip in Passau’s Old Town.

-Day 6: Regensburg
+Day 7: Regensburg

 Bavaria’s first capital, Regensburg, owes its impressive historical lineage and rich architectural heritage to 600 years as a Free Imperial City, a fact recognized by UNESCO in 2006.
-Today, discover how the beautifully preserved medieval city coexists with a vibrant modern urban center.
+Today, you’ll discover how the beautifully preserved medieval city coexists with a vibrant modern urban center.

 Nights Out: Regensburg Cathedral Choir

-This evening, Regensburger Domspatzen treats you to a private concert in their famous Gothic cathedral.
+This evening, Regensburger Domspatzen treat you to a private concert in their famous Gothic cathedral.
 Literally translated to “The Regensburg Cathedral Sparrows,” the Domspatzen is the oldest boys’ choir in the world, dating back to the 10th century.

 Jewish Regensburg

 Join your local guide for a walking tour through the delightfully medieval town of Regensburg.
-Stroll over the Iron Bridge and onto the magnificent Stone Bridge, and pass by the architectural Gothic masterpiece of St. Peter’s Cathedral.
+Stroll over the Iron Bridge and on to the magnificent Stone Bridge, and pass by the architectural Gothic masterpiece of St. Peter’s Cathedral.
 Regensburg is the oldest documented settlement of Jewish people in Germany and your walk through the former Jewish Quarter (Neupfarrplatz) introduces you to their enduring legacy here.
 See the Dani Karavan Monument memorializing the original Regensburg Synagogue and visit Oskar Schindler’s house.

 Make your way to the New Synagogue for a presentation about Jewish culture and history in Regensburg.

-Day 8: Nuremberg (Disembark) | Transfer to Prague
+Day 8: Regensburg (Disembark) | Transfer to Prague

 • 1 Breakfast

-Disembark the ship early and set sights on the “city of a hundred spires” as you transfer to Prague via motorcoach.
+Disembark the ship early and set your sights on the “city of a hundred spires” as you transfer to Prague via motorcoach.

 Day 9: Prague